spotify/scio-idea-plugin/README.md

 If you rebuild the project, plugin should react in a matter of seconds - if completion is still not there, poke the code around, wait a minute or two.
-At this point plugin simply reacts to IntelliJ events, which sporadicly take a while to propegate.
+At this point plugin simply reacts to IntelliJ events, which sporadically take a while to propagate.

 # Logging